 - Add a few tablespoons of the exfoliant first, then slowly add the liquid until it forms a loose paste.

 - Use your fingertips to gently apply to your body and scrub softly, paying particular attention to knees, elbows, and any other rough spots.

-For my face, I like to use something a little finer, and my go-to for years had been a mixture of baking soda and water.
-Same as above, add about a tablespoon of baking soda in a little bowl and add water until it forms a loose paste, then apply with the fingertips and massage in small, circular motions, avoiding the tender skin around the eyes.
-This face scrub is approximately 99% cheaper than anything you’ll find in a store and there’s no plastic bottle to throw out afterward, either.
-It’s an unbelievable way to reveal perfect, glowy skin – just don’t scrub too hard!
+For my face, I like to use something a little finer; my go-to for years had been a mixture of baking soda and water.
+This face scrub is approximately 99 percent cheaper than anything you’ll find in a store and there’s no plastic bottle to throw out afterward, either.
+It’s an unbelievable way to reveal perfect, glowing skin — just don’t scrub too hard!
 Let the baking soda do the work.

 Finally, we moisturize!
-For my body, I love to use unrefined coconut oil for an after-shower full body massage, it’s a great way to keep moisture in the skin and leaves it feeling soft and smooth.
+For my body, I love to use unrefined coconut oil for an after-shower full-body massage.
+It’s a great way to keep moisture in the skin and leaves it feeling soft and smooth.
 Simply apply pea-sized amounts of coconut oil to the skin with your fingertips and massage it in until it’s completely absorbed.
-Coconut oil is solid at room temperature but it will liquify as soon as it hits your warm skin.
-I typically use around 1-2 Tbsp for my whole body.
+Coconut oil is solid at room temperature, but it will liquefy as soon as it hits your warm skin.
+I typically use around 1 to 2 tablespoons for my whole body.

 Those in humid climates may find that this is enough, but if you’re in an arid climate like I am, whipping up this luxe DIY body lotion is fantastic for dry skin.

 - 3 tablespoons grated beeswax